duarteocarmo/duarteocarmo.com/content/posts/100-retrospectiva-#6.md

 ![Ponte 25 de Abril over the Tagus river]({static}/images/100/ponte-25-de-abril.webp)

 Well, now would you look at that.
 Article 100 on this website.
 Ten years of writing on this small corner of the web.
-I'm writing this week's newsletter from my favourite place: the airplane.
+I'm writing this month's newsletter from my favourite place: the airplane.

 Happy Easter if you celebrate.
 With clients spread across time zones, I didn't really get the time.
 Next week I'll be at <a href="https://www.ai.engineer/london" target="_blank">AI Engineer London</a>.
 Email me if you're coming too!